 2025 Journal Quality List review

-The ABDC has released the Draft 2025 ABDC Journal Quality List.
-The draft list is the culmination of the extensive 2025 review process conducted by 10 panels involving 43 discipline experts, over 2600 journal titles.
+The ABDC has released the 2025 ABDC Journal Quality List.
+The list is the culmination of the extensive 2025 review process conducted by 10 panels involving 43 discipline experts, over 2600 journal titles.

 For more information about the review, please consult the Terms of Reference.